Mitigate and manage safety risk

 Reducing risk-taking activity

-The Work Safety Assessment identifies individuals with high and low levels of risk aversion.
+The Workplace Safety Profile identifies individuals with high and low levels of risk aversion.
 People with a high level of risk aversion are more cautious and conservative in their approach to work.
 They are less likely to take risks that lead to accidents and injuries.

 Coping with stress